austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Attended Javascript Night at Sudo Room, added functionality to deactivate buy/sell buttons when user has 0 buys/sells, improved aesthetics of landing page, improved mobile UX when leaderboard mounts

 **Thoughts**: I was hoping to finish today, but it looks like I'm going to need another day.
 Decided that my next app will be a full stack react/python/django/mysql app that scrapes job postings from indeed.com and ranks them based on user inputs: languages/frameworks and associated weights.
 I may use node/express/passport instead of python/django/passportEquivalent??
 Anyways, it was encouraging that people were impressed with my apps at the oakland.js meetup

+### Day 188: December 1, 2017

+**Today's Progress**: Fixed some formatting, responsiveness issues.
+Leaderboard is now collapsible.

+**Thoughts**: The collapsible leaderboard works on all desktop browsers and firefox mobile but not chrome mobile!
+It is quite frustrating.
+When I click the hamburger on chrome mobile, the leaderboard opens but it opens outside the viewing window, so then the user has to zoom out to see it.
+This is one of those few times when I can't google to find someone with a similar experience.
+Hopefully someone at nodeschool will be able to help me out tomorrow.

+### Day 189: December 2, 2017

+**Today's Progress**: Went to nodeschool sf, fixed mobile chrome sizing issue!
+Tweaked mobile responsiveness.
+Finished!

+**Thoughts**: So it wasn't working before the meetup, and I went to go ask someone for help, and then when I showed them, it worked!
+And then, get this, when I went home after the meetup, the damn thing stopped working.
+Well turns out I edited the build file but not the dev file.
+So when I made any change and then did an npm run build, then it overwrote my build file that had the change that fixed it.
+Finally, I can rest...until my next project.

+### Day 190: December 3, 2017

+**Today's Progress**: Started my next project, jobSort(), a web app that scrapes job boards for postings and then sorts them based on the languages that the user knows and the weights they assigned.

+**Thoughts**: The dataset html tag seemed convenient at first, but now I'm ready to throw it out the window.
+I want to let the user type the language/framework and then see a list of suggestions and pick one.
+However, when they press Enter to submit the form, the suggestions don't go away.
+Which is awful UX, and I'm trying to figure out a work-around.
+I might just get rid of the dataset tag and do my own implementation.
+Which would take a long time and be annoying, but what can ya do.

+### Day 190: December 3, 2017

+**Today's Progress**:

+**Thoughts**: